xtendui/xtendui/src/gatsby/markdown/components/googlelocator/index.md

 ## Options

 Here are the main **javascript options**.
+This component has complex options that are false by default see demo for custom values.

-Additionally you have to pass functions to `options.formatData` to populate inside `options.itemsTemplate` with query `data-xt-populate="<FunctionName>"`, see javascript file source code `xtendui/src/googlelocator.js`.
+Additionally you have to pass functions to `options.formatData` to populate inside `options.itemsTemplate` with query `data-xt-populate="<FunctionName>"`.

 <div class="xt-overflow-sub overflow-y-hidden overflow-x-scroll my-5 xt-my-auto w-full">